 - Location General (Barcelona or a town/city nearby)

 - No. of Bedrooms & Bathrooms

 - Must Have (such as a terrace, yard (garden), elevator)

 5) Discover the area of the property for sale

-Walk the neighbourhoods or drive the outskirts so you know where you want to buy.
-Each area is distinct with its own character, vibe, pros, cons, etc. Keep in mind that, some illegal acts like squattering (Okupas) or robbing can be prevented or minimized by vigilant neighbours.
+Walk the neighborhoods or drive the outskirts, so you know where you want to buy.
+Each area is distinct with its character, vibe, pros, cons, etc. Keep in mind that some illegal acts like squattering (Okupas) or robbing can be prevented or minimized by vigilant neighbours.

 6) Visit properties